Zero-Tang/NoirVisor/src/vt_core/readme.md

 Therefore, we can set `pfec_match` to be "instruction-fetch only", and set `pfec_mask` to be masking both "user-mode access" and "instruction-fetch" so that only kernel-mode instruction fetch faults will be intercepted.

 ## The New PatchGuard Mechanism
 Recently, there is a new PatchGuard Mechanism which detects LSTAR MSR-Hook.
+It is called `KiErrata704Present`.
 This mechanism would write a temporary address to the LSTAR MSR then execute `syscall` instruction to verify the result.
 This is a hypervisor-specific technique to detect hooks in that writing a temporary address to LSTAR could unhook LSTAR permanently.
 In order to mitigate this mechanism, we should intercept writes to LSTAR MSR.
 If the value to be written equal to the original `syscall` handler, set the MSR to be the proxy handler.
 Otherwise, set the MSR as is.
 On interception upon reads from LSTAR MSR, return the original `syscall` handler if current LSTAR is set to the proxy handler, and otherwise return the value previously written to LSTAR MSR.

 ## Supervisor-Mode Access Prevention Problem
 SMAP, acronym that stands for Supervisor-Mode Access Prevention, is an (Should it be "an" or "a"?
 Do you pronounce "x" in "x86" as "eks" or "cross"?) x86 processor feature that prevents supervisor-mode code from accessing user-mode data.
 It should be noticed that SMAP does not aim to prevent malicious privileged program from stealing or tampering user-mode data.
 It, instead, prevents benevolent supervisor-mode code from accessing malevolent user-mode data.
 For example, the infamous [CVE-2018-8897 vulnerability](https://everdox.net/popss.pdf) deceives the OS `#DB` handler that the `fs`/`gs` segment is pointing to kernel-mode data (e.g: `KPCR` structure in Windows) while, in fact, the `fs`/`gs` segment is pointing to user-mode data (e.g: `TEB` structure in Windows). <br>